Qiskit/qiskit-tutorials/reference/README.md

 # QISKit Reference Tutorials

 We've collected a core set of tutorial notebooks in this folder.
 These notebooks demonstrate how to use QISKit and explore quantum information science, acting as a reference guide for QISKit.
-They will be kept up-to-date with QISKit.
+We will be keeping them up to date with the latest QISKit version, currently 0.5.3.

 They are organized into the following topics:

 ## 1. [Getting started with QISKit](tools)
 Here we introduce you to the basic features of QISKit.